 Elliott Jaques claimed to have discovered that you could determine the complexity of a work role by measuring how long the incumbent could work on their own, before being checked by the boss; or, if you like, how long will it take for your decision about something to come “due”.
 Frontline work had lower “timespans of discretion” because the results of their decisions can be seen relatively quickly (days or weeks) while a high level decision may not come due for many years, even decades.

 Jaques was no idle chatterer.
 He was a respected psychoanalyst and organizational consultant, an early member of Tavistock Institute, published in things like Harvard Business Review, and in his spare time coined the phrase “mid-life crisis”.

-But some think that timespan of discretion is hooey, researchers like Ralph Rowbottom (UK National Health Service) and David Billis (Unilever, Tata Sons) who worked with Elliot Jaques.
+Still, some of his co-researchers think that time span of discretion is hooey, researchers like Ralph Rowbottom (UK National Health Service), David Billis (Unilever, Tata) and Warren Kinston.
 “We can’t find timespans longer than a couple of years at these CEO roles!” they told him.
 So they abandoned it.
 The old guys at the US Army also said timespan made no sense for the war-fighting army, so they threw it out, too.

 What’s going on?
 Let’s take a look.